April 29 2002 : The day Rafael Nadal made a stunning ATP Tour debut

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
 On April 29, 2002, when he was not even 16 years at old, Rafael Nadal made a stunning ATP Tour debut in Mallorca

-What happened exactly on that day and why it is memorable in tennis history
+What happened exactly on that day?

 - The previous day : April 28 1968 : The day Ken Rosewall edged Rod Laver to win the first Open tournament

 - Read also : Nadal worried about his future